-The colors of these best markers for architectural rendering are vivid.
+The colors of these most favorite markers for architectural rendering are vivid.
 If you like more vibrant colors, you will like this.
 The ink also dries up quickly without bleeding to the next page.
 It does bleed to the back of the paper so make sure you only use this on one-sided illustrations.

 Its drying power also depends on the paper you are using.
 Some types of cardstock don’t work well with this marker set.
 The ink takes a long time to dry up and tends to sit on the surface of the paper.
 I suggest trying this out on different articles to identify the best writing medium that will work best for you.